 The Board determined that the term adjustment assumed that the face lease had the value of such improvement already included, therefore tenant inducements do not change the value under fee simple and need to be factored out and leasehold improvements do change the value and need to be factored in when calculating a typical market rental rate.
-In coming to that conclusion the Board also considered the definition of market rental rate as found in ©2001 Real Property Association of Canada (REALpac) Terminology Standards, First Edition (C1b page 74) wherein we find:
+In coming to that conclusion the Board also considered the definition of market rental rate as found in [©]2001 Real Property Association of Canada (REALpac) Terminology Standards, First Edition (C1b page 74) wherein we find;

-Market

-Market Rental Rate is the most probable Rent which a leased property should Rental Rate bring for the relevant lease term in a competitive and open market under all conditions requisite to a fair lease transaction, the lessee and lessor each acting prudently and knowledgeably, and assuming the Rent is not affected by undue stimulus between the parties.
+Market Market Rental Rate is the most probable Rent which a leased property should Rental Rate Market Rental Rate is the most probable Rent which a leased property should bring for the relevant lease term in a competitive and open market under all conditions requisite to a fair lease transaction, the lessee and lessor each acting prudently and knowledgeably, and assuming the Rent is not affected by undue stimulus between the parties.
 Implicit in this definition is the consummation of a lease transaction as of a specified date and the passing of occupancy from lessor to lessee under conditions whereby:

-- Lessee and lessor are typically motivated; - Both parties are well informed or well advised, and acting in what they ii. consider their best Interests: - A reasonable time is allowed for exposure in the open market: iii. - Payment is made in terms of cash (in Canadian dollars) or in terms of iv. financial arrangements comparable thereto; - The Rent represents the normal consideration for the leased property in v. its highest and best use, unaffected by special or creative leasing incentives or allowances granted by anyone associated with the lease transaction; and, - The prospective lessee is not then in occupation of or has no obligation vi. in respect of the building.
+- i.
+Lessee and lessor are typically motivated; - ii.
+Both parties are well informed or well advised, and acting in what they consider their best Interests; - iii.
+A reasonable time is allowed for exposure in the open market; - iv.
+Payment is made in terms of cash (in Canadian dollars) or in terms of financial arrangements comparable thereto; - v.
+The Rent represents the normal consideration for the leased property in its highest and best use, unaffected by special or creative leasing incentives or allowances granted by anyone associated with the lease transaction; and, - vi.
+The prospective lessee is not then in occupation of or has no obligation in respect of the building.